Umkerius/VirtualJoystickEx/Readme.md

 # Unreal Engine Virtual Joystick Extension
 VirtualJoystickEx is a plugin whose main purpose is to show how to extend Unreal Engine virtual joystick functionality\
-This plugin requires UE version > 4.26 (was tested in UE5.0EA).
+This plugin requires UE version > 4.26 (was tested in 4.27 and UE5.0EA).
 To compile it with your project SlateCore and Slate dependencies must be added in the game module.

 To use VirtualJoystickEx, APlayerController::CreateVirtualJoystick method must be overridden:
 ```c++